Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

 \begin{theorem}[Main Theorem] For any $n$-player strong self-test $G$, and any $\delta > 0$, there exist positive constants $q_0, \eta_0, K, b$, such that the following hold when Protocol R is executed with parameters $q \leq q_0$, $\eta \leq \eta_0$. \begin{enumerate} \item \textnormal{(Soundness.)} The yield is at least $(1 - \delta ) N$ extractable bits with a soundness error $\epsilon_s = K \exp(-b qN)$.

-\item \textnormal{(Completeness.)} For any constant $\eta'$, $0<\eta'<\eta$, the protocol tolerates $\eta'/n$ noise level with a completeness error $\epsilon_c=\exp(-(\eta-\eta')^2 qN/3)$. \end{enumerate} \end{theorem}
+\item \textnormal{(Completeness.)} For any constant $\eta'$, $0<\eta'<\eta$, the protocol tolerates $\eta'$ noise level with a completeness error $\epsilon_c=\exp(-(\eta-\eta')^2 qN/3)$. \end{enumerate} \end{theorem} }

-The difficult part of this result is the soundness claim, which follows from the results of section~\ref{REUDsec} in the appendix (see Corollary~\ref{highratecor}).
-The completeness claim follows from the Azuma-Hoeffding inequality, and is proved in Remark~\ref{rm:completeness_error}.
+The difficult part of this result is the soundness claim, which follows from the results of section~\ref{REUDsec} (see Corollary~\ref{highratecor}).
+The completeness claim follows from the Azuma-Hoeffding inequality, and is proved in Proposition~\ref{completenessprop}.

 Note that the bits $g_1, \ldots, g_N$ can be generated by $O ( N h ( q ) )$ uniformly random bits with an error $\exp(-\Omega(qN))$, where $h$ denotes the Shannon entropy function.
 Therefore, when $q$ is chosen to be small, the protocol needs only $\omega ( \log N )$ initial bits and one device to achieve $\Omega ( N )$ extractable bits with negligible error.